 - 1 Teaspoon Vanilla Extract

-- 1 Cup Fresh or Canned Coconut Milk (Regular or Low Fat both work) OR Milk Alternative (I like using Almond Milk)
+- 1 Cup Canned Coconut Milk OR Milk Alternative (see above for thickeners when using milk alternatives)

 - 1 15-ounce Fresh or Canned Pumpkin Puree

 - 1 Unbaked Regular or Gluten Free Pie Shell